 Consultation feedback shows this potential impact is of concern to residents and family members.
 Comments included 'These are elderly and vulnerable people.
-To consider moving them would have a severe detrimental impact on both their mental and physical wellbeing', 'The residents will be scared and stressed when leaving', 'This is detrimental to residents' health, could result in deaths or suicides'.
+To consider moving them would have a severe detrimental impact on both their mental and physical wellbeing', 'The residents will be scared and stressed when leaving', '...moving them would simply cause stress and often they pass away when they are moved it's too much for them..'

 Concerns were also expressed about the quality of private care provision 'I have visited private homes that are on the BCC list, and I can say that what I saw was at best upsetting and at worse, frightening.
-There is no comparison to the facilities and care they currently receive', and whether a move to private provision would result in an increase in costs.
+There is no comparison to the facilities and care they currently receive', 'The private sector homes that BCC are suggesting the current residents are moved to, are not to the standards that these homes provide.', and whether a move to private provision would result in an increase in costs.